codecrafting-io/asus-setup-tool/README.md

 ## Still have problems?

 Sometimes it is very difficult to understand the behavior of Asus software, especially related to system or antivirus blocking actions.
-If you still have problems with this tool, open a [issue](https://github.com/codecrafting-io/asus-setup-tool/issues), print your terminal and send the latest log file inside `Source\Log`.
+If you still have problems with this tool, open a [issue](https://github.com/codecrafting-io/asus-setup-tool/issues), print your terminal and send the latest log file inside `Log` folder.

 ## Settings